Congress of Paris (1856): Multilateral agreement restoring peace

 The Congress resulted in a pledge by all powers to jointly maintain "the integrity of the Ottoman Empire", thus guaranteeing its independence.

 Also, Russia gave up the left bank of the mouth of the Danube River, including part of Bessarabia, to Moldavia, as well as its claim to the special protection of Christians in the Ottoman Empire.
 Moldavia and Wallachia, which together would become Romania in 1858, along with Serbia, were recognized as quasi-independent self-governing principalities under protection of the other European powers.
 The Ottoman sultan agreed, in return, to help to improve the status of the Christian subjects in his empire.

 The territories of Russia and the Ottoman Empire were restored to their prewar boundaries.
 The Black Sea was neutralized and so that no warships were allowed to enter, but it was open to all other nations.
 It also opened the Danube River for shipping from all nations.

 Multilateral agreement on naval warfare, open for accession

-After signing the peace treaty, on proposal of the French Prime-Minister, the plenipotentiaries assembled in conference also did agree on a declaration respecting maritime law duirng wartime.
+After signing the peace treaty, on a proposal of the French Prime-Minister, the plenipotentiaries assembled in the conference also agreed on a declaration respecting maritime law during wartime.
 This was mainly the outcome of a modus vivendi signed between France and Britain at the dawn of the Crimean War in 1854.
 Both large naval powers had different opinions on certain issues in maritime warfare and being allies for the first time, they had to find a common line.
 They agreed they would not seize enemy goods on neutral vessels nor neutral goods on enemy vessels and they would not issue letters of marque.

-The Declaration all warring parties did agree upon at the Congress of Paris regulated four issues:
+The Declaration all warring parties agreed upon at the Congress of Paris regulated four issues: